 A year after her passing, the legendary Queen of Soul is featured in this new installment of the “My Music” series.
 From her youthful gospel singing in the Detroit church with her sisters and pastor father, Aretha Franklin was destined for a life-long legacy of song.
-“Aretha Franklin Remembered” will premiere on Arizona PBS on Saturday, Nov.
-30 at 8 p.m.
+“Aretha Franklin Remembered” will next air on Arizona PBS on Monday, Dec.
+2 at 11 p.m.

 Expanding into popular music upon signing with Columbia Records in the early 1960s, Aretha ultimately found her strongest musical footing when she joined Atlantic Records.
 There she immersed herself in the rhythm and blues sound from Muscle Shoals under the guidance of famed producer Jerry Wexler.